Toxin may lift durum wheat prices despite huge North American harvest

-WINNIPEG, Manitoba, Sept 18 (Reuters) - The swaying durum crops on Dave Marzolf's farm look lush and even, bearing full kernels of the wheat used to make pasta.
+WINNIPEG, Manitoba (Reuters) - The swaying durum crops on Dave Marzolf's farm look lush and even, bearing full kernels of the wheat used to make pasta.

 On a closer look though, Marzolf's durum kernels are infected with fusarium, a disease that produces a toxin known as vomitoxin and has forced him to sell the crop for animal feed.